I love burgers. My freezer is a gallery. Each patty is a masterpiece, waiting for its turn on the grill.

 Quick Summary

-• Hamburger meat, usually ground beef, is rich in protein with a 3oz serving providing 21g of protein.
+- Hamburger meat, usually ground beef, is rich in protein, with a 3oz serving providing 21g of protein.

-• Hamburger meat is high in saturated fats, which can lead to health issues like cardiovascular diseases.
+- Hamburger meat is high in saturated fats, which can lead to health issues like cardiovascular diseases.

-Protein in Hamburger Meat
+How Much Protein Does Hamburger Meat Have?

 Hamburger meat is usually ground beef, and ground beef is rich in protein.
 3oz of cooked lean ground beef has 21g of protein [1].